urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/krivera.static-occupancy.md

   <img src="./figures/git-fork-clone-flow.png" alt="A plot summarizing proportion of water at each site" width="300" height="auto" />
 </p>

+### Download
+Alternatively, if you are new to GitHub, repsoitory files can also be downloaded and saved manually.
+The entire repository can be downloaded by navigating to the repository, clicking **<> Code**, followed by **Download ZIP**.
+Individual files can also be downloaded by navigating to a specific folder and file.
+Once a you click on the file, there is a **Download raw file** option.

 [Back to table of contents ⤒](#tutorial-aims)
 ## 4. Formatting data